-BAM is a true monoline municipal bond issuer that only guarantees transactions from issuers that finance essential public purposes.
+BAM is a true monoline municipal bond insurer that only guarantees transactions from issuers that finance essential public purposes.

 The U.S. municipal market is one of the most diverse, heterogeneous markets in the world with many different types of issuers, distinct sectors and a wide variety of security types.
 BAM’s focus means that its insured portfolio is backed by reliable revenue streams, with low volatility and minimal political risk.

 Specifically, BAM only insures long-term, fixed rate securities issued by municipalities or municipal entities that are an integral part thereof or entities qualifying under Section 115 of the Internal Revenue Code.
 And within that segment, BAM only insures bonds issued to support essential public purposes such as schools, utilities, core governmental functions, existing transportation facilities and bonds that are secured by unencumbered property taxes or other pledged taxes or fees.